MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 }
 ```

 ### 2.2.
-Handling Connection Options
+Configure connection options

 `connect` accepts an optional `ConnectOptions` object.
 This object can control how the connection process behaves, including:

-- `modalMode`: Determines how the connection modal behaves (e.g., always ask, never ask).
+- `modalMode`: Determines how the connection modal behaves.
+The options include "always ask" or "never ask".
-- `modalTheme`: Allows setting the theme of the connection modal (e.g., dark, light).
+- `modalTheme`: Allows setting the theme of the connection modal.
+The options includes dark or light theme.

-Here's an example of how to pass these options:
+The following code is an example of how to set these options:

 ```typescript
 handleConnect({ modalMode: "alwaysAsk", modalTheme: "dark" });